MIROC-DOC/model_description/draft/d-summ.md

 $$

-After exiting dynamical calculation, `MODULE:[MASFIX]`, the following procedure is followed.
+After exiting dynamical calculation, `[MASFIX]`, the following procedure is followed.

 First, negative water vapor is removed by dividing the water vapor from the grid points immediately below the grid points.
 Suppose that $q_k < 0 $ is used,